Zent01/Fuzzionyx/README.md

 ⚖️ Copyright & Legal Disclaimer

-Copyright © 2026 Fuzzionyx Authors.
+Copyright © 2026 Fuzzionyx Author.
 All rights reserved.

-**⚠️ Authorized Use & Legal Disclaimer:**
+**Authorized Use & Legal Disclaimer:**
 Fuzzionyx is developed strictly for educational purposes, authorized penetration testing, and legitimate bug bounty programs.

 - **No Illegal Use:** Using this tool to attack targets without prior mutual consent is strictly prohibited and illegal.
 It is the end user's responsibility to obey all applicable local, state, and federal laws.